Butterstroke/ts-template/README.md

-# ts-template
+# Project Templates
-My template repository for new TypeScript projects
+My template repository for new projects